yunchancho/oauth2-restapi-server/README.md

  - LinkedIn (OAuth2)
  - GitHub (OAuth2)

-`social-logins` provides the followings
+`social-oauth2-provider` provides the followings
  - **node.js backend** (server) for oauth2 based authentication and authorization and REST API
   - Access token for 1st party app and 3rd party apps
-    1st party app (default frontend of `social-logins`) doesn't need to exchange specific code with its backend server to get access token, because it can recieve user credentials from its users.
+    1st party app (default frontend of `social-oauth2-provider`) doesn't need to exchange specific code with its backend server to get access token, because it can recieve user credentials from its users.
 So access token for 1st party app is issued using Resource Owner Password Credentials Grant
-    And to let 3rd party apps use some REST API of our `social-logins`, you should provide specific way to 3rd party developers to register their apps for that.
+    And to let 3rd party apps use some REST API of our `social-oauth2-provider`, you should provide specific way to 3rd party developers to register their apps for that.
     Generally, API providers use their website for registeration of 3rd party app.
-    Backend server of `social-logins` simply registers one default app per each grant type, as well as 'resource owner password' for 1st party app.
+    Backend server of `social-oauth2-provider` simply registers one default app per each grant type, as well as 'resource owner password' for 1st party app.
     You can test some flow of oauth2 specification using that apps
-    - '[Resource Owner Password Credentials Grant](http://tools.ietf.org/html/rfc6749#page-37)' for 1st party app (`social-logins` frontend)
+    - '[Resource Owner Password Credentials Grant](http://tools.ietf.org/html/rfc6749#page-37)' for 1st party app (`social-oauth2-provider` frontend)
     - '[Authorization Code Grant](http://tools.ietf.org/html/rfc6749#page-24)' for 3rd party app
     - '[Implicit Grant](http://tools.ietf.org/html/rfc6749#page-31)' for 3rd party app
     - '[Client Credentials Grant](http://tools.ietf.org/html/rfc6749#page-40)' for 3rd party app